24 May 2021

 5 Ways Artificial Grass Is Safer For Your Pets

 It’s natural to want to provide a healthy and beneficial environment for your pets.
 They’re not just your responsibility; they’re your family, so it makes sense that you want to protect them from danger.
 Unfortunately, many people are unaware of the numerous risks natural grass can pose to pets.
-If you want a safer alternative, there’s a solution: specially designed pet turf is safe for your four-legged loved ones.
+If you want a safer alternative, there’s a solution: specially designed artificial grass in Toronto is safe for your four-legged loved ones.
 Read on to learn how artificial grass for dogs and cats can keep them safer than a natural lawn.

 Synthetic turf for your backyard, patio, or balcony is designed to stay green, lush, and lively all year long despite external weather or wind conditions independent of the sun, water, toxic chemicals.
 This means there is no need to introduce fertilizers, herbicides, or pesticides to your lawn that could harm your pets.

 Fertilizer in natural grass presents a severe threat to animals.
 Dogs may unknowingly ingest fertilizer in your lawn which typically includes iron, phosphorus, and nitrogen.
 The damage of a pet consuming large amounts of fertilizer can range from ulcers, oral burns, or even burns on the skin.
 With artificial pet turf, pet owners can have a pristine green lawn without the need for fertilizer.

 Fleas and other unwanted pests can infest cool, moist, and dark areas of lawns.
 Fleas and ticks are more than just an annoyance to pets and their owners.
 They can cause a wide variety of illnesses, including Lyme disease, Relapsing fever, Tularemia, Rocky Mountain spotted fever, and tick paralysis.